 Last but not least!
 There is series-parallel connected batteries.
 Series-parallel connection is when you connect a string of batteries to increase both the voltage and capacity of the battery system.

-For example you can connect six 6V 100Ah batteries together to give you a 24V 200Ah battery, this is achieved by configuring two strings of four batteries.
+For example, you can connect six 6V 100Ah batteries together to give you a 12V 300Ah battery, this is achieved by configuring three strings of two batteries.

 In this connection you will have two or more sets of batteries which will be configured in both series and parallel to increase the system capacity.